Oxfam’s Sustainable Shopping Guide

 How does Oxfam contribute to sustainable shopping?

-We invite consumers to donate unwanted clothing through our UK charity shops.
-Found on over 550 high streets across the UK.
-And promote 'pre-loved' clothing as desirable and sustainable, through activities including fashion shows, photo shoots and celebrity donations.
+We invite people to donate unwanted clothing through our UK charity shops, found on over 550 high streets across the UK.
+And we promote 'pre-loved' clothing as desirable and sustainable, through activities including fashion shows, photo shoots and celebrity donations.

 Partnering with major companies, including M&S and Sainsbury’s, allows us to develop innovative circular solutions, offer a more sustainable option for excess stock, and enable more people to donate clothing through take-back schemes, textile banks and workplace donation points.